NCI-NAACCR-Zone-Design/Louisiana/README.md

 You need a shapefile of city/CDP boundaries for your state.
 A good source is You need a shapefile ftp://ftp2.census.gov/geo/tiger/TIGER2019/PLACE/

+### Hosting

+You will need a place to host the website.

+The resulting files which will comprise the website, are static files and no database nor server-side scripting is required.
+As such, the website files may be hosted on any web server or many serverless systems such as Amazon S3.

+An overview of some options are listed below.
+For more details, see the **Deployment** section.
+* **Github Pages** You need to set up a Github repository where this will be hosted.
+The repository may be private.
+It must have Github Pages enabled and set to serve from the `docs/` directory (not the `gh-pages` branch).
+Github Pages is free to use, if your soure code repository is public.
+* **Commodity Web Hosting** The resulting website is static HTML files, and can be hosted on any commodity web server such as  Dreamhost, Bluehost, or HostGator.
+Pricing varies, with many options as little as $5 per month, and web hosts provide technical support if you have trouble getting your website files online.
+* **Amazon S3** Amazon S3 is a very low-price option for hosting static files, and it can be configured to serve your website.
+Though more involved to set up, hosting is very inexpensive, as little as $0.50 per month.
+You will need to sign up for Amazon Web Services and create a S3 bucket, then configure that bucket for website hosting.
+For more information, see https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html

 ## Getting Started